bburwell/HA-Sports-Scores/README.md

 # Ha-Sports-Scores

 ## Yaml and dashboard configuration for Sports Scores.
-I orginally found Kbrowns original code because I was trying to get a sports ticker setup and ran across this site.
-That is why you will marquee text scrolling on some of the dashboards.
+I orginally found Kbrowns original code because I was trying to get a sports ticker setup and ran across the community site that he started.
+That is why you will see marquee text scrolling on some of the dashboards.

 My goal was to have a single place to look at scores quickly thorugh HA.
 This is a work in progress and based on the excellent work Kbrown started and others have contributed to.
 I am just riding coat-tails, go to the thread below to see those who are working to make this project great.